-- 51. Neutral states continue to exhibit strong interest in CSCE implementation and to approach it in much the same way as Allied governments.
-This was reflected in the various proposals put forward by Neutral states at Belgrade.
-They have continued to press Eastern governments to implement the Final Act and during the Belgrade Meeting did not hesitate to draw attention to shortcomings in Eastern performance. - 52.
-Yugoslavia's approach, as described in previous reports, reflects its political system and status.
-Anxious, as hosts, to set the right atmosphere at the Belgrade Meeting Yugoslavia's general approach to implementation has continued to be relatively positive, and included a national amnesty on 23rd November, 1977 which benefited 574 political offenders.
-Yugoslavia has criticised Austria and especially Bulgaria for the alleged mis-treatment of minorities.
-Legislation enacted in mid-1977 is now being put into effect permitting foreign companies to establish local offices.
-Performance in Basket III areas is unchanged, but is already significantly better than that of Warsaw Pact countries.
+51. Yugoslavia's approach, as described in previous reports, reflects its political system and status.
+Anxious, as hosts, to set the right atmosphere at the Belgrade Meeting Yugoslavia's general approach to implementation has continued to be relatively positive, and included a national amnesty on 23rd November, 1977 which benefitted 574 political offenders.
+Yugoslavia has criticised Austria and especially Bulgaria for the alleged mistreatment of minorities.
+While trade officers have been increasingly obliged to go through the Federal Chamber of Economy in getting local appointments, mid-1977 legislation is being implemented to permit foreign companies to establish local offices.
+Performance in Basket III areas in unchanged but already significantly better than that of Warsaw Pact countries.